-New computer model takes a page from weather forecasting to predict regional peaks in influenza outbreaksNovember 26th, 2012 in Diseases, Conditions, Syndromes /
+New computer model takes a page from weather forecasting to predict regional peaks in influenza outbreaksNovember 26, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Scientists have developed a system to predict the timing and severity of seasonal influenza outbreaks that could one day help health officials and the general public better prepare for them.
 The system adapts techniques used in modern weather prediction to turn real-time, Web-based estimates of influenza infection into local forecasts of seasonal flu.